John-Wassef/Money-Detection/README.md

 # Money-Detection
-A demo using YOLOv8 in graduation project Detecting 100 EGP &amp; 200 EGP
+A demo using YOLOv8 for graduation project Detecting 100 EGP &amp; 200 EGP